acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 ## The State of Current Science
 Tue, 15 Jan 2019 02:56:22

-&ldquo;Modern, Linear Faustian Science has run it&rdquo;s course.
+&ldquo;Modern, Linear Faustian Science has run it&rsquo;s course.
 The decline is obviously visible when the spokesmanship passes from Albert Einstein to Carl Sagan to Neil DeGrasse Tyson.
-It&rdquo;s been about 40 years since we really smashed through any scientific barriers. &rdquo;&mdash;<a href="http://www.amerika.org/politics/periscope-january-11-2019/" rel="noopener" target="_blank">Jonathan Wilkinson</a>
+It&rsquo;s been about 40 years since we really smashed through any scientific barriers. &rdquo;&mdash;<a href="http://www.amerika.org/politics/periscope-january-11-2019/" rel="noopener" target="_blank">Jonathan Wilkinson</a>

 ## Judging
 Fri, 18 Jan 2019 13:03:41

-&ldquo;Today&rdquo;s &ldquo;let&rdquo;s all get along, not judge or challenge anyone&rdquo; groupthink also reminds me of a major scene sequence in Milos Forman&rsquo;s adaptation of Ken Kesey&rsquo;s 1962 novel <em>One Flew Over the Cuckoo&rdquo;s Nest</em>.
+&ldquo;Today&rsquo;s &ldquo;let&rsquo;s all get along, not judge or challenge anyone&rdquo; groupthink also reminds me of a major scene sequence in Milos Forman&rsquo;s adaptation of Ken Kesey&rsquo;s 1962 novel <em>One Flew Over the Cuckoo&rsquo;s Nest</em>.

 &ldquo;Jack Nicholson portrays R.P.
 McMurphy, a good time Charlie with authority figure issues.
 He&rsquo;s playing crazy at a maximum-security insane asylum to get out of a work detail jail sentence.
 Years ago, they sentenced petty criminals to hard labor.
-I remember as a kid being in the backseat driving South and watching chain gangs cutting overgrown brush on the median of I95&rdquo;”Donn Pearce must have seen them too.
+I remember as a kid being in the backseat driving South and watching chain gangs cutting overgrown brush on the median of I95&mdash;Donn Pearce must have seen them too.
 He wrote <em>Cool Hand Luke</em>.

-&ldquo;McMurphy&rdquo;s Moriarty is Nurse Ratched, the head nurse in the asylum.
-Louise Fletcher played this role so brilliantly&rdquo;”all ice and pursed lips&rdquo;”she had difficulty finding work after winning the Oscar for it.
+&ldquo;McMurphy&rsquo;s Moriarty is Nurse Ratched, the head nurse in the asylum.
+Louise Fletcher played this role so brilliantly&mdash;all ice and pursed lips&mdash;she had difficulty finding work after winning the Oscar for it.

 &ldquo;One afternoon, during an interminable group therapy session, McMurphy requests that the guys be allowed to watch the World Series that evening.
 Knowing that the last thing the other men would want to do is stand up and challenge the way she rules her kingdom, Ratched sees an opportunity to put McMurphy in his place.